cesmix-mit/AtomisticComposableWorkflows/SNAP/readme.md

-## Fit different DFT datasets using SNAP, run multiple serial/parallel fitting experiments, and run an MD simulation.
+## Fit different DFT datasets using SNAP, run multiple serial/parallel fitting experiments.

 See main [readme](https://github.com/cesmix-mit/AtomisticComposableWorkflows) file for details.

-It is not finished yet.
+Work in progress.
+Currently, you can use `fit-snap-energies.jl`.